Kyoronginus/oekakusa/README.md

 ## Download

-Download the latest version for Windows from the [Releases Page](../../releases).

-Simply unzip and run `oekakusa.exe`.
+Download the latest version for Windows from the [Releases Page](../../releases) and simply run `oekakusa.exe`.

+Besides the desktop application, this project also can be accessed on browser from here (https://oekakusa.web.app/), with some feature limitations.

 ## Setup & Build
+If you want to setup the desktop application with your own firebase key and build it by yourself, you can follow these steps below :
 1.  **Clone & Install**:

     ```bash